 Gaps and cracks in the attic are an unavoidable part of home ownership.
 There are several reasons why these spaces form, but every home is subject to the air flow that can occur through these areas.
-Without proper air sealing, this air leakage will negatively impact your home’s energy efficiency and comfort.
+Without proper air sealing and crawl space insulation in Houston, Texas, this air leakage will negatively impact your home’s energy efficiency and comfort.

 First Defense Insulation can solve these problems in your attic with our complete air sealing services.
 By identifying problems areas and sealing them, we can eliminate air flow between the living space and the attic, improving your efficiency.
 If you have issues with high heating and cooling costs or uncomfortable rooms, call us today to get a free estimate on air sealing services for your home!

 Recessed can lights such as the one shown here can't have insulation batts covering them by building code.
 However, leaving them completely exposed allows for significant air flow between the attic and the room below.